 He parlayed that small part into another minor role in the obscure sci-fi comedy, Galaxy Quest, two years later.
 Then, after a TV movie, he got major exposure in Cameron Crowe’s Almost Famous in 2000.

 With his foot firmly in the door, Wilson’s reputation grew.
 The next five years included appearances on hit shows such as CSI, Law & Order: SVU, Six Feet Under, and Entourage.

-Now, 16 years into his acting career, he got the audition that would change the course of his life forever.
+Then finally, 16 years into his acting career, he got the audition that changed the course of his life forever.

 The Beet Farmer